ImSimao/Future-Engineers/README.md

 >
 >goto inicio2

-The routine "cores_2" checks if there are any lines to make the turn, if there isn't it, it will check again the distance, if it's near enought to begin the bypassing routine it will go to "frente_lento_r_2" and will slow down and then bypass it, if it's still far enought it will continue moving forward at the default speed.
+The routine "cores_2" checks if there are any lines to make the turn.
+If there isn't, it will check the distance again.
+If it's near enough to begin the bypassing routine, it will go to "frente_lento_r_2" and will slow down and then bypass it.
+If it's still far away enough, it will continue moving forward at the default speed.

-The "contornar_verde_cego" and " contornar_vermelho_cego" routines will use the sharp to detect the objetc while bypassing it, beeing the only difference, if it bypasses it by the right or the left.
+The "contornar_verde_cego" and " contornar_vermelho_cego" routines will use the sharp to detect the object while bypassing it, the only difference being, if it bypasses it by the right or the left.

 >contornar_verde_cego:
 >